 A flag specifying how to determine the resulting time series origin and whether to copy hidden elements to the resulting time series.
-See "The flags argument values."
+See "The flags argument values" on page 7-30.

 Begin points before the time series origin are permitted.
 Negative counts with such time stamps result in time series with no elements.
 Begin points before the calendar origin are not permitted.